Geography of Kerala: Flooding

-Although the Kerala state does not experience floods as severe as in the Indo-Gangetic plains, incidence of floods in the State is becoming more frequent and severe.
+Although the Kerala state does not experience floods as severe as in the Indo-Gangetic Plain, incidence of floods in the State is becoming more frequent and severe.
 The latest among them was the 2020 Kerala floods.
 The continuous occurrence of high intensity rainfall for a few days is the primary factor contributing to the extreme floods in the State.
 Other factors include wrong land use practices and mismanagement of the water resources and forests.
 The human interventions contributing to flood problems are predominantly in the form of reclamation of wetlands and water bodies, change in land use pattern, construction of dense networks of roads, establishment of more and more settlements, deforestation in the upper catchments etc. Increasing floodplain occupancy results in increasing flood damages.
 A number of extreme flood events occurred during the last century causing considerable damage to a vast number of life and property highlight the necessity for proper flood management measures in the State.
 The flood problems are likely to worsen with the continued floodplain occupancy and reclamation of water bodies and wetlands.
 It is estimated that about 26% of the total geographical area accommodating about 18% of the total population of the State is prone to floods.